Whoopty

 "Whoopty" is the debut single by American rapper CJ.
 The song was initially self-released on July 30, 2020, before being re-released by Warner Records following his signing to the label.
 The song reached number 10 on the US Billboard Hot 100 chart in February 2021, as well as number three in the UK and the Billboard Global 200 top 10.
 It was produced by the Cypriot producer Pxcoyo and samples Arijit Singh's "Sanam Re" (2015).
 The song was officially remixed by fellow American rappers French Montana and Rowdy Rebel, titled "Whoopty NYC", and by Puerto Rican rappers Anuel AA and Ozuna, titled "Whoopty Latin Mix".

 Background

-The song is a remix of King Von and Memo600 "Exposing Me" Song, it contains a sample of the Indian song "Sanam Re" (2015) by Arijit Singh and Mithoon.
+The song contains a sample of the Indian song "Sanam Re" (2015) by Arijit Singh and Mithoon, a sample shared by multiple other drill songs by rappers such as Pop Smoke, King Von, FBG Duck, and Lijpe.
 It is reminiscent of Brooklyn drill and marks a departure from CJ's melodic rapping.
 CJ said he received comparisons to late American rapper Pop Smoke, because of the song's drill sound.
 He said in an interview with HipHopDX that Pop Smoke's absence inspired "Whoopty", who he considers the artist that popularized the music style.
 He attributed its popularity to the energy conveyed in the track and its video.
+According to CJ's uncle music executive James Cruz, he had to pay $80,000 (using money from his daughter's college fund) for the clearance of the Sanam Re sample after the track was taken down by YouTube for copyright infringement.